NVIDIA/cuda-quantum/docs/sphinx/using/backends/hardware.rst

     nvq++ --emulate --target braket src.cpp

-To see a complete example for using Amazon Braket backends, take a look at TBD.
+To see a complete example for using Amazon Braket backends, take a look at our :doc:`C++ examples <../examples/examples>`.

 Submission from Python
 `````````````````````````